 At Mirador de los Andes signs point out volcanoes Misti and Chachani; hundreds of stone cairns surround the viewpoint

 Our final stop before our Chivay hotel was at an overpriced buffet restaurant.
 The food was okay but not worth the price.
 I guess the tour operator needed to make money somehow.

 Entry to the Colca Canyon tourism region costs foreigners 70 soles (AUD28) and Peruvians less.
 The money is meant to fund maintenance and construction of tourist infrastructure although rumours suggest revenue goes elsewhere.

-From our basic hotel we saw a grey cloud on the horizon – the Sabancaya volcano had begun smoking!
+From our basic hotel we saw a grey cloud on the horizon – the Sabancaya volcano was continuing to smoke.
 After checking in, we wandered to Chivay’s main square (Plaza de Armas) for a look around.

 Peruvian tourists in Chivay’s main square

 Adjacent Chivay’s colonial church was a small truck with an enclosed rear: La Camera Obscura.
 Inside was a Spanish guy passionate about photography.
 He had fitted out his truck and travelled South America presenting a practical history on early photography to anybody who wanted to watch and listen, donations optional.
 Of course ever curious Rocío had to see it and I enjoyed the presentation, even in Spanish.